kburd/SocialSecurityRedux/README.md

 The main entry point for this project is `main.py`.
 Running this script from `src` will execute the core calculations and simulations.
 Adjust any of the values in the `Constants` section to adjust the performance of the model.

 ## Accompanying Paper
-For a detailed explanation of the methodology and assumptions, refer to [the accompanying paper](SocialSecurityEssay.pdf){:target="_blank"}
+For a detailed explanation of the methodology and assumptions, refer to [ExploringMarketExposureToIncreaseSocialSecuritySolvency.pdf](ExploringMarketExposureToIncreaseSocialSecuritySolvency.pdf)

 ## Contributions
 Contributions and feedback are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.